DanCRichards/ASCII-Art-Splash-Screen/README.md

  5. Use arrow keys to add at the bottom `python3 ascii.py`
  6. Exit nano by pressing `Ctrl + x` then `y` then `<Enter Key>`
  7. Restart Terminal

+ ## Support
+ This repo is not being supported anymore as all of the functionality desired has been implemented.

 [Vim Tutorial](http://www.openvim.com)